 Many people make the mistake of rushing through the exam without reading and understanding the questions thoroughly.

-The NCIDQ is open globally now, which means you might not be taking the test in your native language.
+The NCIDQ is available globally now and also available in French!
+But you still might not be taking the test in your first language.
 If that’s the case for you, slow down.
 Make sure you understand what the test creators are asking before you answer.

 11. Read and understand the program requirements

-If you get used to reading the program for each case study, you’ll start to find that many are pretty similar.
+When you get used to reading the program for each case study, you’ll find that the format for many is similar.
 So learn to skim and pick up key points fast.
-Also, learn to understand the difference between the program requirements and code requirements.
+Also, learn to understand the difference between program and code requirements.

 We see members make mistakes with this all the time.
 That’s why it’s good to practice and review as many case studies as possible, so you’ll understand what to do in almost any situation.